itstooerli/Blackjack_GUI/README.md

   * Loser: Player had lower total than dealer or player busted
 * Play continues as from beginning of this subsection Playing the Game

-## Next Steps
+## Possible Next Steps
-* Provide a recommendation system if desired to help users learn basic strategy
+* Optimizing sizing of window to allow for truncated views with larger number of players
+* Include other blackjack strategies, include card counting strategies

 ## Authors
 Contributors names